tea-ok/movie-wizard/docs/README.md

 I started by creating an account on Azure with my student email, after which I created a PostgreSQL server with a database in it called "movie_wizard".
 I then created the general framework for the project with Django and connected it to the database.

-I then created a model for the titles, which can be found [here](../movie_wizard/titles/models.py):
+After that, I created a model for the titles, which can be found [here](../movie_wizard/titles/models.py).
+Shown below in table form:

 | Field Name | Data Type | Max Length | Null |
 |------------|-----------|------------|------|